Q&A with Jenny Rosenstrach

 Key Takeaways

-• Vegetarian meals are planet friendly and pocket friendly.
+• Vegetarian meals are planet friendly.

 • Vegetarian food is versatile and nutritious.